SSWConsulting/SSW.Rules.Content/rules/know-how-to-migrate-web-config-to-asp-net-core/rule.md

 ### Custom Error Pages

-The `&lt;customErrors&gt;` element within `&lt;system.web&gt;` specifies redirects for the server to use if a response with a HTTP error code is generated.
+The `<customErrors>` element within `<system.web>` specifies redirects for the server to use if a response with a HTTP error code is generated.
 When the relevant [SSW Rule on useful error pages](https://www.ssw.com.au/rules/404-useful-error-page/) is followed, the mode will be 'RemoteOnly', meaning that the redirect will only be used if accessed from a separate host.
 The `<customErrors>` element will provide a default redirect, and may contain `<error>` elements that provide more specific redirects for specific error codes.

 The easiest way to transcode this configuration is using [`UseStatusCodePagesWithRedirects`](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-7.0#usestatuscodepageswithredirects).